ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 In addition to these changes:
 - a `rico:DateType` class was created along with the object properties needed to connect its instances to Date entities (`rico:hasDateType` and `rico:isDateTypeOf`).
 - the `rico:normalizedDateValue` datatype property remains available, and can be used for storing a date in e.g. ISO 8601 or EDTF format; of course it also can be used along with W3C date datatypes.
-- the `rico:qualifier` datatype property can be used to specify the certainty or precision of the date when needed (the former certainty attribute was replaced with a `rico:relationCertainty` attribute whose domain has been reduced to Relation).
+- the `rico:qualifier` datatype property can be used to specify the certainty or precision of the date when needed (the former *certainty* attribute was replaced with a `rico:relationCertainty` attribute whose domain has been reduced to `rico:Relation`).
 - the *dateStandard* and *calendar* datatype properties were removed: the calendar and standard used to specify a normalized date value or a natural language expression of a date are to be declared for each specific value of `rico:normalizedDateValue` or `rico:expressedDate`, using, among other possibilities, a W3C date datatype, or creating subproperties of these properties when needed.

 ### Changes made to other 'core' classes